-The American bass-baritone, Andrew Walker Schultze, is well known as an interpreter of the standard opera/oratorio repertoire and as a specialist in the performance of early music.
-His cast of characters includes villains, heroes and buffoons in operas by Abbatini, Giovanni Battista Pergolesi, Mozart, Donizetti, Charles Gounod, Engelbert Humperdinck and Puccini.
+The American bass-baritone, conductor, stage director and teacher, Andrew Walker Schultze, is well known as an interpreter of the standard opera/oratorio repertoire and as a specialist in the performance of early music.
+He has sung throughout the USA and Europe including appearances with the Chicago Lyric Opera, Pittsburgh Opera Theater and the Syracuse, Kansas City and Indianapolis Operas. and has appeared in concert at Chicago’s Symphony Center, Millennium Park and Harris Theater, at Carnegie Hall, the Kennedy Center and at Milan’s La Scala Opera House.
+His cast of characters includes villains, heroes and buffoons in operas by Abbatini, Giovanni Battista Pergolesi, Mozart, Rossini, Donizetti, Charles Gounod, Engelbert Humperdinck and Puccini, as well as concert works spanning from the medieval Carmina Burana to Orff’s 20th century masterwork.
 He has sung with the Chicago Lyric Opera, DuPage Opera Theater, Sacramento Opera, Pittsburgh Opera Theater and the Syracuse and Indianapolis Operas.
 He has appeared in concert at Chicago’s Symphony Center and Harris Theater, at Carnegie Hall, the Kennedy Center, in Vienna, Venice, Vilnius, Paris, Lisbon, Rome, Prague, Berlin, Barcelona, Zürich and at Milan's La Scala Opera.

-Andrew Walker Schultze has presented master-classes and participated in early music workshops and conferences including presentations for The Society for Seventeenth Century Music, Innsbrucker Musikpaedagogik-Institut, Vienna Baroque Ensemble, American Recorder Society, West Virginia University, University of Pittsburgh, Roosevelt University, Elmhurst College, University of Indiana, Terre Haute, University of Chicago and the Chicago Humanities Festival.
-His article "Performing Amarilli Mia Bella" was published in the National Association of Teachers of Singing Journal of Singing in the January/February 2000 issue.
+Andrew Schultze is a member of the voice faculty of Columbia College, the University of Chicago and vocal instructor at the International Seminar for Early Music at Zell an der Pram in Austria (summer 2008).
+He holds positions as bass soloist at the University of Chicago’s Rockefeller Chapel and at Chicago Sinai Congregation.
+He has presented master-classes and participated in early music workshops and conferences, including presentations for The Society for Seventeenth Century Music, Innsbrucker Musikpaedagogik-Institut, Ars Musica Chicago, Vienna Baroque Ensemble, American Recorder Society, West Virginia University, University of Pittsburgh, Roosevelt University, Elmhurst College, University of Indiana at Terre Haute, University of Chicago and and the Chicago Humanities Festival.
+His article "Performing Amarilli Mia Bella" was published in the National Association of Teachers of Singing' Journal of Singing in the January/February 2000 issue.